andy-mingyin/p8105_hw3_aw3693/homework_3.md

     ## 3  2024     1   2108  16753             18861
     ## 4  2024     7  10894  36262             47156

+Both casual and member rides increased significantly from 2020 to 2024.The number of rides in July is much higher than in January for both casual riders and members.More people prefer biking during the warmer months.
+Also, Citi Bike members take more rides than casual riders.

 Make a table showing the 5 most popular starting stations for July 2024;
 include the number of rides originating from these stations.